-Nielson, a Republican, was the representative for Utah's 3rd congressional district from 1983 to 1990.
+Nielson was the representative for Utah’s 3rd congressional district and was a Republican.
+He served from 1983 to 1990.

 Nielson is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).